• Skip to primary navigation

 Instructions

-• Preheat oven to 375 degrees.
-Grease a 2 quart baking dish (or 8 inch square baking pan) and set aside.
+• Preheat oven to 375 degrees Fahrenheit.
+Grease a 2-quart baking dish (or 8 inch square baking pan) and set aside.

-• In a large bowl, add all filling ingredients: blueberries, cornstarch, sugar, lemon juice, lemon zest, and vanilla extract.
+• In a large bowl, add blueberries, cornstarch, granulated sugar, lemon juice, lemon zest, and vanilla extract.
 Toss to combine.
 Pour filling into prepared dish and set aside.

-• In a separate bowl, add dry ingredients for your topping: flour, oats, cinnamon, brown sugar, and salt.
+• In a separate bowl, add dry topping ingredients: flour, oats, cinnamon, brown sugar, and salt.
 Add melted butter and stir until combined.
 Mixture will be thick and crumbly.

 • Crumble topping evenly over blueberry filling.
-Bake for 55-60 minutes, or until blueberry filling bubbles in the middle of the dish.
+Bake for about 55-60 minutes, or until blueberry filling bubbles in the center of the dish and crust is browned across the top.

 • Allow to cool slightly before serving.
-Serve warm alone or with a scoop of vanilla ice cream.
+Serve warm or room temperature with a scoop of vanilla ice cream.

 Equipment Recommendations